Fr. Michael Prevas – Pastor

 Following his graduation from Holy Cross in May 2002, Father and Presvytera Matia set off to Chicago to serve the Parish of Saints Peter and Paul in Glenview, IL.
 After two months of serving as a deacon, he was ordained to the Holy Priesthood, once again by Metropolitan Iakovos (of blessed memory), on September 29th, 2002.
 During their two-year ministry in Glenview, they were blessed to have their first son Kosta.

-Father Alex is the assistant priest since August 2019.
+Father Jouthas is the assistant priest of Saint Nicholas since February 2023.

 Patron Saint & Info